-- their name and address
+- Their name and address

-- the planning application reference number
+- The planning application reference number

-- their concerns about the proposal based on relevant planning matters.
+- Their concerns about the proposal based on relevant planning matters.
 A definition and some examples of relevant planning matters, or "material considerations," are given in the Glossary of Terms in Appendix 5.

 People will have 21 days to write to the Council about planning applications.
 All letters and emails from objectors will be acknowledged by post.
-Bodies such as English Nature will be allowed a longer period of time to comment on applications where this is prescribed by legislation.

-How Comments on Planning Applications are taken into Account:
+How comments on planning applications are taken into account:

-Where relevant planning issues are raised by letters of objection from neighbours and the wider public they are considered by a case officer together with the material considerations affecting the proposed development.
-Advice from internal and external consultees, such as the Council's Environmental Health officers or the Environment Agency, is also taken into account.
+Where relevant planning issues are raised by objections letters from neighbours and the wider public they are considered by a case officer together with the material considerations affecting the proposed development.
+Advice from internal and external consultees is also taken into account, such as the Council's Environmental Health officers or the Environment Agency.
 The case officer then makes a recommendation about the planning application to the Planning Control Committee.
 The letters from the public are either summarised or copied into the committee report for the Councillors to see.